 You can also request Azure Active Directory administration roles in the Web Portal.
 To do this, add employees to a shop as customers.
-All Azure Active Directory administrator roles

-One Identity Manager 9.1.1 Administration Guide for Connecting to Azure Active Directory assigned as products to this shop, can be requested by the customers.
+All Azure Active Directory administrator roles assigned as products to this shop, can be requested by the customers.
 Requested Azure Active Directory administrator roles are assigned to the employees after approval is granted.